sshh12/CFISD-API/README.md

-# CyRanch App Server
+# CFISD API

-The python backend for the Cy-Ranch App.
+The python backend for the Cy-Ranch App and the CFISD App.

 [Live Code](https://cfisdapi.herokuapp.com/)